ItsMeriem/DataPortfolio/critique-by-design.md

 # Title
 More info to come

+# Step 3: Sketch out a Solution

+Pulling from my critique above, I set out to resolve a few issues in the original visualization.
+My goal was to:

+- Move away from state-to-state comparisons and focus on the story at a national-level.
+- Focus both on "how many" people make at or below minimum wage but also "who" makes at or below min wage.
+- Visualize percentages in a way that may be easier to understand.
+I find this specifically helpful when talking about percentages of percentages: like 67% of 1% is hard to grasp so I was hoping to find ways to make that easier to work with.

+### Vizualization 1: 3-Panels "Unit" Chart
+### Vizualization 2: Bar Charts
+### Vizualization 3: Line graph

 # Step 4a: Test the Solution

 To test my sketches, I interviewed two people.
 I used the same set of questions for both interviewees and the same questions for all three visualizations.
 To protect anonymity, I paraphrased their answers.